-Within health care, the emphasis is now shifting away from curing diseases and achieving maximum healthcare results towards maintaining health.
-Prevention helps to raise awareness of people, promotes self-care and healthy living, and is an investment in optimal long-term health.
-For example, prevention has great benefits in terms of enjoying life longer and for longer taking part in society.
-In the long term, preventive care also contributes to a reduction in costs in health care and thus to an economically responsible organization of care.
+Within health care, the emphasis is now shifting from curing diseases and achieving maximum healthcare results towards maintaining health.
+Prevention helps to raise awareness, promotes self-care and healthy living, and is an investment in optimal long-term health.
+For example, prevention has great benefits in terms of the enjoyment of life and taking part in society.
+In the long term, preventive care also contributes to a reduction of costs in health care and thus to an economically responsible organization of care.

-The research within the Research Group Innovations in Preventive Care focuses on the people's behaviour with his risk factors and / or symptoms.
-The research concerns both primary and secondary prevention in groups most at risk of developing unhealthy behaviour or developing diseases, namely children and the elderly.
+The research within the Research Group Innovations in Preventive Care focuses on people's behaviour, risk factors and / or symptoms.
+The research concerns both universal and selective prevention in groups most at risk of developing unhealthy behaviour or developing disease, namely children and elderly.

 Screening and early detection

-Due to the increasing appeal to citizens' self-reliance, the importance of screening and early detection is increasing.
-Within this research group, research focuses specifically on the added value of innovations in screening and early detection, such as self-screening and health checks.
-We want to make a shift by targeting unhealthy behaviour rather than just detecting diseases.
-By mapping which risk behaviours someone has, we can work more focused on maintaining health.
-In this way, we can help people learn healthy behaviour aiming to delay or completely prevent the disease.
-Care professionals need knowledge on to what extent we are able to do such screenings, who should perform these and which screening tools we can use reliably.
+Due to an increasing appeal to citizens' self-reliance, the importance of screening and early detection is increasing.
+We focus specifically on the added value of identifying unhealthy behaviour and health literacy skills as targets for early detection, rather than just detecting diseases.
+By mapping persons’ risk behaviours, we can work more focused on maintaining health.
+In this way, we can help people to learn healthy behaviours aiming to delay or completely prevent disease.
+The interventions should focus on increasing health literacy skills, with the aim of promoting citizens' self-reliance and participation.
+Care professionals need knowledge on to what extent we are able to do such screenings, who should perform these and which screening/detection tools are reliable.